rewinfrey/ActionLogic/README.md

 includes an item that your e-commerce store no longer stocks?
 What happens if an item is sold out?
 The edge cases and exception emails pile up, and as each one comes in you add more and more logic to that controller action.

-What once was a simple controller action designed with only the happy path of a successful checkout in mind has now become a 100 lines long with 5 to 10 levels of nested if statements.
+What once was a simple controller action designed with only the happy path of a successful checkout in mind has now become 100 lines long with 5 to 10 levels of nested if statements.
 The voice of Uncle Bob starts ringing in your ears and you know there must be a better way.
 You think on it for awhile and consider not only the technical challenges of refactoring this code, but you'd also like to make this code reusable and modular.
 You want this code to be easy to test and easy to maintain.
 You want to honor the SOLID principles by writing classes that are singularly focused and easy to extend.
 You reason these new classes should only have to change if the